Most people who move to care homes do so because of either cognitive impairment (Dementia/Alzheimer’s/Mental health ) and/or mobility impairment.

 Dentures – We often hear statements like ‘My Mum’s ok, she has dentures’.
 Dentures have many advantages but like anything else, they need to be maintained.

-Self-esteem can take a dive when a denture wearer suddenly has none.
-The person could look unhappy, never smile and often eventually regress into themselves unwilling to speak, often not then even recognising their own reflection as their jaws hollow.
+Self-esteem can take a dive when a denture wearer suddenly has no denture to wear.
+The person may look unhappy, never smile and can regress into themselves unwilling to speak.
+They may not even recognise their own reflection in the mirror as their jaws hollow.

 Broken, ill-fitting, lost dentures make it difficult to eat, chew, swallow and often speech is impaired.
 This can affect nutritional intake, resulting in weight loss, loss of energy and further regression.